Generosity. For Good.

 Most public charities provide direct and specific services to the community, such as feeding the hungry, providing shelter or developing healthcare education.
 They are what people tend to think of when they use the term “nonprofits”.
 When donors make gifts to these organizations, they are usually making a gift to help the organization perform a specific service.

 A community foundation, while also a public charity, is a grantmaker and not a direct service provider.
-Rather than focus on servicing a particularly community need, a community foundation serves donors and the broad needs of a community.
+Rather than focus on servicing a particular community need, a community foundation serves donors and the broad needs of a community.